IntegerMan/FSharpStarship/README.md

 - [x] Use upper-case field names
 - [ ] Convert methods to function syntax when possible
 - [x] Anything returning an option should start with try
-- [ ] Give tiles direct access to their neighbors

 ## Performance
-- [ ] Switch to a DrawingGroup-based approach
+- [x] Switch to a DrawingVisual rendering approach
-- [ ] Switch to an update-based model instead of a clear / redraw model
+- [x] Switch to an update-based model instead of a clear / redraw model
 - [x] Recycle brushes